-To address and implement responsible business in general and an ABC require an organization that is competent and confident enough to manage all aspects of the program.
+You will need an organization that is competent and confident enough to manage all aspects of the program.
 The E&C team should be staffed appropriately, in size, in competence and in seniority.
 The CECO should report to a level in the organization, which ensures proper authority and maintained integrity.
 Should the company ever run into problems with regulatory authorities or the prosecutors they will not be impressed if the CECO does not have direct access to the CEO and independently to the board (or one of its subcommittees).
 This is an area where there are many different opinions expressed by managers, management consultants and boards.
 In Sweden, we have a governance structure that keeps boards away from any operational meddling, this is difficult to understand in other countries, such as for example the US.
 The reporting lines as presented formally should of course also reflect reality, for example, the Head of Internal Audit was for Telia presented as reporting to the CEO in the governance section of the annual report.
 It was however not until the new CEO came onboard, in September 2013 that this reporting line was enforced in practice.
 The CFO had until then been the administrative manager of the Head of Internal Audit and the unobstructed access to the CEO and independently to the board was not evident.